 According to the U.S. Bureau of Labor Statistics (BLS), most paralegals hold an associate degree in paralegal studies or bachelor's degree from any academic field coupled with a paralegal studies certificate.
 Certificate, associate and bachelor's degree programs are available in paralegal/legal studies and offer concentration areas that include litigation, general practice and business.
 Although paralegals can gain training on the job, legal studies programs that offer paralegal coursework can train students in areas such as legal research, civil procedures and practice, legal ethics and law office management.

 Career and Salary Information for Paralegals

-In 2013, the BLS listed an annual average salary of $51,170 for paralegals.
+In 2018, the BLS listed a median salary of $50,940 for paralegals.
 The legal services industry was the foremost employer for these workers at that time, as reported by the BLS, though the software publishing industry paid the highest wages.
-The BLS predicts a job growth rate of 17% for the paralegal profession between 2012 and 2022.
+The BLS predicts a job growth rate of 12% for the paralegal profession between 2018 and 2028.

 Probation officers work in the correctional system and typically have duties in areas that include administrative, investigative, counseling, law enforcement and public relations.
 Officers in this area may work in the field, checking the progress, activities and rehabilitation status of offenders on probation.
-The BLS notes that probation officers can work for local or state governments and handle between 20 to 100 cases at a time.
+The BLS notes that probation officers can work for local or state governments.

 Probation Officer Requirements